Everest Base Camp Trek in August

 • Lower trekkers in the trail, you may encounter severe rains, making trekking unpleasant and challenging.

-• Getting into or out of the mountains will be the most difficult challenge.
-(Lukla Flight to/from Kathmandu)
+• Getting into or out of the mountains will be the most difficult challenge—Lukla flight delays are common during the monsoon, so have contingency days in your itinerary.

 • The monsoon season in Nepal is damp and humid, with obstructed views and muddy pathways.